 Hurry!
 Offer valid for a limited period only

 A range of online certification courses on Instructional Design for Instructional designers, subject matter experts, K-12 teachers and trainers – Learn at your pace with quality content from experts.

 When it comes to workshops, we walk the talk.

-Our workshops are hands-on, where we share our proprietary tools and templates, and engage learners through stories and games.
+Our workshops on Instructional Design are hands-on, where we share our proprietary tools and templates, and engage learners through stories and games.

 OUR OFFERINGS FOR CORPORATES